Utah exploration company sought wealth from Gilsonite deposits.

 “Construction began on a tramway and processing plant ,” the report noted.
 “Processing was supposed to extract 90 percent of the oil contained in the pulverized oil shale to produce an average of 54 gallons of oil per ton of shale.”

-By November of 1919, construction of Ute Oil’s new refinery was nearing completion near the old White River stagecoach station.
+By November 1919, construction of Ute Oil’s new refinery was nearing completion near the old White River stagecoach station.
 The company predicted yields of 51.5 gallons of oil and 3.6 gallons of gasoline per ton of processed oil shale when the 18 retorts went on stream.
 The new plant had a projected capacity of 400 tons daily.

 Even using modern technology, the U.S. Geological Survey has reported typical shale yields are between 15 gallons and 25 gallons of oil per ton.